a-normal-anonymouser-user/Microservice-Empirical-Study/index.md

 [![](card_sorting_exercise8.jpeg)](card_sorting_exercise8.jpeg)  [![](card_sorting_exercise12.jpeg)](card_sorting_exercise12.jpeg)

-### All the Identified Categories

-As qualitative analysis seeks to find significant concepts and explore their relationships, we only considered concepts that capture ideas mentioned by at least three study participants, excluding from the final report 18 quotes belonging to 14 concepts.
-[Here]() is the list of all the categories we identified in interviews.

 ### Mapping Concepts to Quotes

 Conceptually similar codes were grouped together to form categories.
 Our mapping of concepts -> subcategories -> categories is below.